SLyubar/codepath_Unit8/README.md

 ## Notes

   It was difficult to find vulnerabilities that actually worked in the WordPress environment.
-Some of them only worked under certain user roles.
+Some of them only worked under certain user roles or under specific circumstances.

 ## License